-Integrated Multiple Output Synchronous DC-DC Converter
+Integrated Multiple Output Synchronous DC-DC Converter for Vehicle Electrical Power Supply

-Abstract—This paper proposes a novel integrated synchronous buck converter for the auxiliary power supply system, which achieves multiple independently regulated outputs with reduced switching components in comparison with the conventional separate buck converters.
+Abstract—This paper proposes a novel integrated synchronous buck converter for the auxiliary power supply system of vehicle, which achieves multiple independently regulated outputs with reduced switching components in comparison with the conventional separate buck converters.
 In order to obtain better understanding of the proposed converter, operational principle and performance characteristics of a simplified dual-output buck converter are introduced in detail, as an example.
 The analysis shows that zero-voltage-switching (ZVS) operation and lower conduction losses could be attained.
 In addition, its dynamic behavior is similar with the conventional buck converters and thus the controller design is simple.
 Experimental results based on a prototype circuit in which two inductors are integrated into one magnetic core to achieve further reduced cost, are demonstrated to verify the advantages.
 Finally, similar integrated dc-dc converters with multiple non-isolated and isolated outputs are also derived to satisfy requirements for different applications.